Commodity Production Costs Report

 Prilled Urea Production from Ammonia (CO2 Stripping Process)

-This report examines the costs related to Prilled Urea production from ammonia and carbon dioxide in the USA.
-The process examined in this report is similar to Stamicarbon's carbon dioxide stripping process.
-In this process, ammonia and carbon dioxide are converted to Urea via ammonium carbamate intermediate.
+This report presents the economics of Urea production from ammonia and carbon dioxide.
+The process examined is similar to Stamicarbon's carbon dioxide stripping process.
+In this process, ammonia and carbon dioxide are reacted to form ammonium carbamate intermediate, which is converted to Urea.
 The non-converted carbamate is stripped from the Urea solution by carbon dioxide and decomposed back to ammonia and carbon dioxide, which are recycled to the Urea synthesis.
+After concentration and prilling steps, Urea Prills are obtained as final product.

 The report provides a comprehensive study of Urea production and related Urea production cost, covering three key aspects: a complete description of the Urea production process examined; an in-depth analysis of the related Urea plant capital cost (Capex); and an evaluation of the respective Urea plant operating costs (Opex).